Mystik-Spiral/l4d_reverse_ff/README.md

 To minimize griefer impact, use this plugin along with...

 ReverseBurn and ExplosionAnnouncer (l4d_ReverseBurn_and_ExplosionAnnouncer)
-...and...
 ReverseBurn and ThrowableAnnouncer (l4d_ReverseBurn_and_ThrowableAnnouncer)
+Command Block (l4d_command_block)
+Spray Block (l4d_spray_block)

-When these plugins are combined, griefers cannot inflict friendly-fire or explosion damage, and it minimizes burn damage for victims.
+When these plugins are combined, griefers cannot inflict friendly-fire or explosion damage, burn damage for victims is minimal, a variety of exploits are blocked, and all player sprays are blocked.
 Although griefers will take significant damage, other players may not notice any difference in game play (other than laughing at stupid griefer fails).